From my childhood, I have often heard from my elders that we should sleep with our head to the east and never towards the north.

 Scientists have found that some animals come equipped with their own version of GPS – they have a biological compass that can read the Earth’s magnetic field.

-A bee that buzzes its way zig-zagging across a fruit orchard, collects the nectar or pollen, and then finds his way back to his honeycomb – uses Magnetoreception for creating that regional map.
+A bee that buzzes its way zig-zagging across a fruit orchard, collects the nectar or pollen, and then finds its way back to its honeycomb – uses Magnetoreception for creating that regional map.

 Fascinating isn’t it.